MaastrichtU-CDS/v6-kmeans-py/README.md

     'method': 'master',
     'master': True,
     'kwargs': {
         'org_ids': [2, 3],      # organisations to run kmeans
         'k': 3,                 # number of clusters to compute 'epsilon': 0.05,        # threshold for convergence criterion 'max_iter': 300,        # maximum number of iterations to perform 'columns': [            # columns to be used for clustering 'sepal_length', 'sepal_width', 'petal_length', 'petal_width'
         ],
-        'd_init': 'all'     # data nodes to use for centroids initialisation }
+        'd_init': 'all',        # data nodes to use for centroids initialisation 'init_method': 'random' # method for centroids initialisation }
 }